LATEST NEWS FLASH

 Exemptions from Maryland Registration

-The following individuals are exempted by law from the requirement to hold a state individual tax
+The following individuals are exempt by law from the requirement to hold a state individual tax preparers registration:

 - a current, active CPA registered by Maryland or any other State,